rozek/svelte-viewport-info/README.md

 ### Usage in other Environments than Svelte ###

-When used in another environment than Svelte, please keep in mind, that screen orientation is only available when the `document.readyState` is either `'interactive'` or `'complete'`.
+When used in another environment than Svelte, please note, that screen orientation is only available when the `document.readyState` is either `'interactive'` or `'complete'`.
 As a consequence, you should make sure, that the document has been fully loaded, e.g., using

 ```
   window.addEventListener('DOMContentLoaded', () => {